Bruce Catton: Journalism career

-After serving briefly with the United States Navy during World War I, Catton became a reporter and editor for the newspapers The Cleveland News (as a freelance reporter), the Boston American (1920–1924), and the Cleveland The Plain Dealer (1925).
+After serving briefly with the United States Navy during World War I, Catton became a reporter and editor for the newspapers The Cleveland News (as a freelance reporter), the Boston American (1920–1924), and the Cleveland Plain Dealer (1925).
 From 1926 to 1941, he worked for the Newspaper Enterprise Association, a Scripps-Howard syndicate), for which he wrote editorials and book reviews, as well as serving as a Washington, D.C. correspondent.
 Catton tried twice to complete his studies, but found himself repeatedly distracted by his newspaper work.
 Oberlin College awarded him an honorary degree in 1956.

 Writing career

 At the start of World War II, Catton was too old for military service.
 During 1941, he accepted a position as Director of Information for the War Production Board, and later he had similar jobs in the Department of Commerce and the Department of the Interior.
 His experiences as a federal employee prepared him to write his first book, The War Lords Of Washington, during 1948.
 Although the book was not a commercial success, it inspired Catton to quit federal employment to become a full-time author.

 In 1954, Catton accepted the position as founding editor of the new magazine American Heritage.
 Catton served initially as a writer, reviewer, and editor.
 In the first issue, he wrote:

 We intend to deal with that great, unfinished and illogically inspiring story of the American people doing, being and becoming.
 Our American heritage is greater than any one of us.
 It can express itself in very homely truths; in the end it can lift up our eyes beyond the glow in the sunset skies.